Chase Freedom® vs. Citi® Double Cash Card: Which is best for you?

 Redemption is another strong point, as you can pick from a check, statement credit or credit to a linked Citi account — just keep in mind that you need at least $25 to claim a reward.
 You can even merge your points into Citi’s ThankYou rewards program, which is an exciting prospect if you value travel rewards.
 Unlike Chase Freedom, Citi Double Cash Card’s rewards balances can expire if you don’t make eligible purchases or payments for 12 months, so you’ll need to stay aware of how long you’ve had your points.

-While the 0% introductory APR applies to balance transfers only, the interest-free period of 18 months is longer than Chase Freedom’s 15 months, giving you more time to manage your finances without penalty.
+While the 0% introductory APR applies to balance transfers only, the period without interest for 18 months with a variable APR of 15.49%-25.49% after that is longer than Chase Freedom’s 15 months, giving you more time to manage your finances without penalty.

 In a nutshell